 Diabetes requires considerable self-management, including eating well, engaging in regular physical activity, maintaining a healthy body weight, taking medications (oral and/or injectable) as prescribed, monitoring blood glucose and managing stress.
 Poor glucose control is serious and problematic.
-Low blood glucose can precipitate an acute crisis, such as confusion, coma, and/or seizure that, in addition to being dangerous themselves, may also contribute to a motor vehicle, workplace or other type of accident causing harm.
+Low blood glucose can precipitate an acute crisis, such as confusion, coma, and/or seizure that, in addition to being dangerous, may also contribute to a motor vehicle, workplace or other type of accident causing harm.
 High blood glucose over time can irreversibly damage blood vessels and nerves, resulting in blindness, heart disease, kidney problems and lower limb amputations, among other issues.
 The goal of diabetes management is to keep glucose levels within a target range to minimize symptoms and avoid or delay complications.

-Most respondents who participated in the October 2016 survey and the November/December 2018 survey spoke negatively of their experience being chronically ill.
+Most respondents who participated in the October 2016 survey and the January/February 2019 survey spoke negatively of their experience being chronically ill.
 They said diabetes is "manageable but a bother", "a constant battle every day", "a terrible way of life", inconvenient, frustrating, and exhausting.
-One respondent said it just "isn't fun to have to live with", while another commented "it has been life changing, not in a good way".
-A third respondent mentioned "it has definitely impacted my life and the things that I used to do, that I don't enjoy doing any longer".
+One respondent said it just "isn't fun to have to live with", while another commented it has "impacted my life financially, emotionally, physically and socially".
 Several people spoke about its permanence, lamenting that there is no "holiday" from diabetes.